Edwardwenjia/AAV-prediction-selection-architecture/README.md

 ## Citation

-If you find this repository helpful for AAV, please cite our paper.
+If you find this repository helpful for predicting high-yield AAV variants, please cite our paper.

 ```
 @article{tanchen2024aav,